paulsinclair51/briteTest/README.md

 reporting tests in C/C++ projects.
 It provides a compact macro‑based Runner API, a function‑driven Test API, fault‑tolerant execution, and clear, structured reporting.
 The framework is designed for small to medium C projects that need reliable automated testing without the overhead of large toolchains or external dependencies.

-Option 1 — Concise & Technical

-BriteTest is a lightweight C/C++ testing framework providing a macro‑based runner, function‑based tests, fault‑tolerant execution, and clear reporting.
-It enables reliable unit and command‑line testing without external tooling or heavy dependencies.

----

-Option 2 — Clean & Professional

-BriteTest is a compact C/C++ framework for defining, running, and reporting tests.
-It offers a simple macro runner, function‑style tests, robust fault handling, and readable output, ideal for small to medium projects needing dependable testing with minimal overhead.

----

-Option 3 — More Emphasis on Purpose

-BriteTest is a minimal C/C++ test framework designed for fast, reliable unit and command‑line testing.
-Its macro‑based runner, function‑driven tests, and fault‑tolerant execution provide clear reporting without the weight of large toolchains or dependencies.

----

-BriteTest supports both unit testing and command‑line driven testing, making it flexible enough for embedded utilities, libraries, and standalone executables
 #### Copyright (c) 2026 Paul Sinclair

 <details>